 How Does Moscow Pass Handle Payments?

-Tours and transfers booked through GetExperience.com accept the same payment methods.
-Booking before arrival eliminates the need to negotiate cash payments with individual operators or navigate payment terminals in Russian.
+Tours and experiences booked through GetExperience, and airport transfers booked through GetTransfer, can also be arranged before arrival — which spares you from negotiating cash payments with individual operators or working through payment terminals in Russian.

 What About Restaurant Bills and Tipping?

 Moscow restaurants print bills in rubles only.
-Service charges appear rarely; 10% tips are standard but not mandatory.
-Leave cash tips even when paying by card, as card-based tip options don't consistently reach service staff.
+Service charges appear rarely; tips of around 10% are customary but not mandatory.
+Leave cash tips even when paying by card, since card-based tip options do not consistently reach service staff.

-Street-food vendors, market stalls at Danilovsky Market, and casual cafés near Moscow State University operate cash-only.
-Budget an extra 1,500-2,000₽ for these experiences beyond your main meal allocation.
+Street-food vendors, market stalls (for example at Danilovsky Market), and casual cafés often operate cash-only.
+Budget some extra rubles for these beyond your main meal allowance.

-Some Moscow establishments now display QR codes for the Faster Payments System (SBP), Russia's instant bank transfer network.
-This requires a Russian bank account and phone number, making it inaccessible to tourists despite its growing popularity among residents.
+Some Moscow businesses also display QR codes for the Faster Payments System (SBP), Russia's instant bank-transfer network.
+SBP needs a Russian bank account and phone number, so it stays out of reach for most tourists despite being popular with residents.

-Plan your Moscow payment strategy before departure.
-Obtain a UnionPay card if possible, budget for cash-based spending, and book key services like airport transfers through GetTransfer.com in advance.
-The city's attractions — from the Kremlin's Ivan the Great Bell Tower to the Bolshoi's Swan Lake performances — remain fully accessible once you solve the payment puzzle.
+Plan your Moscow payment strategy before you leave home: get a UnionPay card if you can, budget for cash spending, and book key services like airport transfers through GetTransfer.com in advance.
+Once the payment question is sorted, the city's attractions — from the Kremlin's Ivan the Great Bell Tower to a Bolshoi performance — are fully open to you.